albjeremias/Kaiwa/Readme.md

 ## Configuration

+Development server configuration is taken from `dev_config.json` file.

-Application configuration is taken from `dev_config.json` file.
+Application configuration is taken from `config.js` file.

-`server.sasl` is optional parameter that can be used to configure the authentication scheme.
+`sasl` is optional parameter that can be used to configure the authentication scheme.
 It can be a single string or a priority list.
 The default priorities as defined by [stanza.io][] are `['external', 'scram-sha-1', 'digest-md5', 'plain', 'anonymous']`.

-You may enable XMPP pings by setting the `server.keepalive.interval` (time between ping attempts) and `server.keepalive.timeout` (timeout to close the connection if pong was not received); both of these are in seconds.
+You may enable XMPP pings by setting the `keepalive.interval` (time between ping attempts) and `server.keepalive.timeout` (timeout to close the connection if pong was not received); both of these are in seconds.
 If `server.keepalive` is not defined, then XMPP ping will use the default settings (with interval of 5 minutes).

-Set `server.securePasswordStorage` to `false` if you want the users to save their *passwords* in the browser local storage.
+Set `securePasswordStorage` to `false` if you want the users to save their *passwords* in the browser local storage.
 In secure mode with SCRAM authentication enabled Kaiwa will try to save only salted data.
 The secure mode *will not work* with `digest-md5` authentication.